Paul-Andrew-15/AI-Powered-Energy-Usage-Monitoring-and-Management-System/README.md

 ## Result:

-1.Training Performance: Mean Squared Error (MSE) of 2.3917 and R² score of 0.9999979, indicating an excellent fit on the training data.1.
+1.Training Performance: Mean Squared Error (MSE) of 2.3917 and R² score of 0.9999979, indicating an excellent fit on the training data.

 2.Testing Performance: Mean Squared Error (MSE) of 30.9670 and R² score of 0.9999734, demonstrating strong generalization on unseen data.

 3.Recommendation System Performance: Our recommendation system performs well, providing accurate and efficient suggestions for optimizing electricity usage based on the predicted consumption patterns.

 ## Articles published / References: